jvlflame/FkuLibrary/README.md

 ```
 Set-FakkuMetadata -Remote -FilePath "C:\path\to\file\file.cbz"
 ```

-(Note: Use this to circumvent chromedriver opening a new window everytime when individually setting metadata.
-Make sure to open Chrome and login to FAKKU beforehand with the --remote-debugging-port argument (tries --remote-debugging-port=5656 by default)
+> Note: Use this to circumvent chromedriver opening a new window everytime when setting metadata to individual archives.
+Make sure to open Chrome with the --remote-debugging-port argument (tries --remote-debugging-port=5656 by default) and login to FAKKU beforehand.